 A recent case in the Supreme Court has caused much discussion on the rules surrounding when a spouse can apply for divorce.
-Mrs Owens, who lives in England, wanted to be divorced from her husband as she was unhappy in the marriage and considered his behaviour towards her be unreasonable.
+Mrs Owens, who lives in England, wanted to be divorced from her husband as she was unhappy in the marriage and considered his behaviour towards her to be unreasonable.

 Under the current law in England and Wales, unless people can prove their marriage has broken down due to adultery, unreasonable behaviour or desertion, the only way to obtain a divorce without a spouse's consent is to live apart for five years.